cryptocrowd-city/xcrc-wallet/doc/release-notes/bulwark-2.1.0.0.md

 - Replaced UI icons and fixed icon references in the wallet.

 ## Zerocoin
-- Corrected the confirmation information for zBWK transactions in the transaction list and overview page.
+- Corrected the confirmation information for zXCRC transactions in the transaction list and overview page.
-- Lessoned zBWK confirmation count (UI only) in favor of proper icon referencing.
+- Lessoned zXCRC confirmation count (UI only) in favor of proper icon referencing.

 ## Technical